Last updated date: Reason for update:

 It should be noted that reviews by the licence holder to determine the applicability of section 63 or 64 of the Regulations do not necessarily aim to determine if the proposed change is good or bad.
 The licence holder is expected to have other processes for determining if the proposed change is justified or warranted.
 The review focuses merely on whether prior approval by ARPANSA is required.

-A cumulative effect of two or more relevant changes that individually do not have significant implications for safety must also be considered.
+A cumulative effect of two or more relevant changes which individually do not have significant implications for safety must also be considered.
 This principle addresses the scenario where successive minor changes can, over time, lead to a significant change in the safety of controlled sources or facilities (organisational drift).
 Licence holders should be able to show that cumulative effects have been considered when making relevant changes.

 4. Consequence thresholds for section 63